wowashuwow/wowashuwow.github.io/_pages/about.md

 ## Now, if you want the short version...

-I'm a full-stack writer helping B2B businesses get one step closer to becoming recognizable brands.
+I'm a full-stack writer for B2B businesses.

+What even is a full-stack writer?
+A full-stack writer is one who has the know-how of the entire content marketing process - including SEO, content strategy, and basic design skills - but with stellar writing chops as their core skillset.
+I'm that guy.

+Speaking of writing, let me tell you what I think about it, especially in the B2B context-

 Writing that's technically accurate *builds confidence*.
 Writing that's human *develops trust*.
 Writing that's sprinkled with clever little nuggets to make the reader feel like you're directly speaking to them *connects*.
 But writing that does all three *delights*.
 And that's the stuff that turns a business into a brand - delight.

 I'm a sucker for [writing that delights](/work/).
 It won't turn a business into a brand on its own, but it's one of the last missing pieces of the *Premium Brand Experience* jigsaw puzzle that many B2B businesses are trying to put together.

-My specialty is [case studies for WordPress agencies](https://ashutoshbhosale.com/).
+My specialty is [case studies](https://casestudyacademy.com/).
 There's something incredibly satisfying about digging up hidden narratives behind seemingly cookie-cutter projects, crafting great business stories, and wooing the right people.

 ## Oh, you want the long version?